20Sunny/ChatGPT3.0/README.md

 ## Getting Started
 - clone the repo. in a folder by running command `git clone https://github.com/20Sunny/ChatGPT3.0.git` in cmd.
 - open the file in code editor and thn the install command `npm install` in integral cmd of both folder SERveR and CLiENT.
-- create the .env file in server folder
+- create the `.env` file in server folder OPENAI_API_KEY="your api"
+- paste your api key in the `.env` file like above.
+-
 ## Configuration

 The app requires an OpenAI API key to function.
 To use your own key, set the `OPENAI_API_KEY` environment variable to your key before starting the app.
 For example: